sagemath/trac_to_gh/Issue 4038.md

 # Issue 4038: Problem in factor() and roots() for p-adic polynomials

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4038

 Original creator: cremona